 Not having to stabilize the spine makes dips easy on the nervous system and quick to recover from.
 Yuri Vlasov loved dips as an opportunity to unload the spine—every other press loads it.
 (Properly done dips must be done in a hollow position.
 I will ask Geoff Neupert, Master SFG, to write a blog on this topic in the future.)

 If more shoulders could take the dips, they might have won.

 The Bench Press

 That leaves us with the bench press (barbell, naturally).
 The last man standing, it wins.

 The bench is so effective because it involves a great many muscle groups, enables one to handle very heavy weights, and does not present stabilization or coordination challenges.
-A great plus is that the BP can thrive on a very low training volume.
+A great plus is that the bench press can thrive on a very low training volume.

 Bench strength carries over very well—provided your hips and shoulders are flexible and your midsection is strong.
-In other words, a few prying goblet squats and hip flexor stretches and heavy get-ups will make your bench press strength count.
+In other words, a few prying goblet squats, hip flexor stretches, and heavy get-ups will make your bench press strength count.

 In the next issue of this blog, in addition to nominating the “best” upper body pull, I will explain why I did not subdivided presses into “horizontal” and “vertical.”
 Meanwhile, ignore the sissies with their “non-functional” rhetoric and bench away.